bouge13a/TM4C_Game_controller/README.md

 # Game_controller
-TTM4C123GXL Game controller using MKII Boosterpack with USB HID interface
+TM4C123GXL Launchpad Game controller using MKII Boosterpack with USB HID interface

 # Overview
 This is code for a game controller for a TM4C123GXL Evaluation board combined with an MKII boosterpack.
 It communicates to the host via USB HID.